 Corporate Controller Devinder Kumar was appointed as interim CFO until a replacement can be found, the Sunnyvale, California-based company said in a statement yesterday.

 Seifert’s resignation, effective Sept.
 28, is the latest disruption at the semiconductor maker, which is struggling to prevent larger rival Intel Corp.
-(INTC) from taking market share and is facing slowing demand in the PC market.
-His departure adds to growing concern about management’s ability to turn the company around, saidPatrick Wang, an analyst at Evercore Partners Inc. (EVR)
+(INTC:US) from taking market share and is facing slowing demand in the PC market.
+His departure adds to growing concern about management’s ability to turn the company around, saidPatrick Wang, an analyst at Evercore Partners Inc. (EVR:US)

 “At this point, having the CFO that’s fairly well respected leaving makes you wonder what else is to come,” said Wang, who is based in New York.
 “It’s increased the risk profile of the stock.”